Col-E/Recaf/CONTRIBUTING.md

 ## What should I know before getting started?

 It depends on what changes you are making.
 For instance, changing the user-interface requires very minimal or no reverse-engineering prior knowledge.

-If you do need JVM reversal knowledge to work on a feature you can check the [primer guide](PRIMER.md) which points to several good resources and outlines key details.
+If you do need JVM reversal knowledge to work on a feature you can check the [topical knowledge](https://recaf.coley.software/user/info/index.html) sections of the user guide.

 For a general understanding of how Recaf works and how to begin creating contributions you can read our [getting started](https://recaf.coley.software/dev/getting-started.html) page as well.

 ## Is there a to-do list?